JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Splits a string into tokens, which are sequences of contiguous characters separated by any of the characters that are part of delimiters.

 ```
-FUNCTION AfxStrSplit (BYREF wszStr AS CONST WSTRING, BYREF wszDelimiters AS WSTRING = " ") AS CSafeArray
+FUNCTION AfxStrSplit (BYREF wszStr AS CONST WSTRING, BYREF wszDelimiters AS WSTRING = " ") AS DSafeArray
 ```

 | Parameter  | Description |